rkenmi/R-Typo/README.md

 SPACEBAR - Shoot mini-missiles

 E (Charge) - Shoots charged beams.
-The strength and size of the beam depends on duration of charge.
+The damage output and size of the beam depends on duration of charge.

 RETURN/ENTER - Pauses the game.
 Also used to start the game at the launcher screen.

-# To do in the future?
-- More stages

-- More enemies

-- More weapons

-- More everything!